- Steam games are prone to graphics-related issues, mainly caused by DLLs and drivers.

 3. Copy the dxgi.dll file from the System32 folder

 - Enter dxgi.dll in the folder search box.

-- Select the dxgi.dll file, and press the Home tab’s Copy to button.
+- Select the dxgi.dll file, and copy it.

 - Click Choose location on the menu to open the Copy Items window.

 - Select the game’s folder in the Copy Items window.

 Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.

 We recommend installing Restoro, a tool that will scan your machine and identify what the fault is.

 Some users have also said that they got the procedure entry point error fixed by copying a new dxgi.dll file into the game’s folder.